-Train on it, commute on it, take it out for a long weekend ride - and do it all in style on Raleigh's Grand Sport.
+Train on it, commute on it, take it out for a long weekend ride — and do it all in style on Raleigh's Grand Sport.
 The sleek, elegant lines that only a steel frame and fork can provide make the Grand Sport an eye-catcher, as well as a comfortable ride over road chatter.
-Durable Weinmann wheels wrapped in Kenda rubber give you plenty of speed and cornering stability for zipping through the tough city streets or cruising down your favorite winding descent.
+Durable Weinmann wheels wrapped in Clement tires give you plenty of speed and cornering stability for zipping through the tough city streets or cruising down your favorite winding descent.
 When the road starts climbing, the Shimano Claris drivetrain lends a hand with a wide range of gears and smooth shifting every time.
 When you have to slow it down, Promax dual pivot brakes are on the case, providing smooth modulation all the way.
 The Grand Sport is topped off with Raleigh's tough aluminum components so you get years of use out of this sleek roadster.

 |Front Derailleur||Shimano Claris|

 |Saddle||Raleigh Classic Road|